Dreosti-Lab/Social_Pain/README.md

 **1. Track** 6 fish at a time in 6 individual wells and extract x and y coordinates of the body, eyes, and heading orientation.

-**2.Measure** swim parameters and store into summary npz files for each fish
+**2. Measure** swim parameters and store into summary npz files for each fish

 **3. Plot** the summary data and save the plots in a figure folder